Current Research Studies

 Help us understand more about mental wellness!
 We are currently recruiting for an exciting new study examining how to develop and foster mental wellness and resilience.
 The Risk and Resilience Network, a network in UT Southwestern’s Center for Depression Research and Clinical Care, is actively enrolling participants in a study examining adolescents, youths, and young adults (ages 10-24) to uncover the factors that contribute to resilience.
 No interventions or treatments will be conducted in the course of the project.
 Learn more about RAD.

-Treatment-Resistant Depression Clinical Trials
+Treatment-Resistant Depression Clinical Trial

 PCORI – ACERTAIN TRD